vijendra2010/Python-Assignments/Assignment3.md

 	printingData('007', 'agent', firstName='James', lastName='Bond')

 The single and double asterisks that we use are called unpacking operators.
 Unpacking operators are used to unpack the variables from iterable data types like lists, tuples, and dictionaries.
 A single asterisk(*) is used on any iterable given by Python.
 The double asterisk(**) is used to iterate over dictionaries.

+**Q29.
+How can I pass optional or keyword parameters from one function to another?**

+Ans: To pass, collect the arguments using the * and ** in the function’s parameter list.
+Through this, you will get the positional arguments as a tuple and the keyword arguments as a dictionary.
+Pass these arguments when calling another function by using * and **

+**Q30.
+What are Lambda Functions?**

+Ans: Python Lambda Functions are anonymous function means that the function is without a name.
+Syntax: lambda arguments: expression
+1. This function can have any number of arguments but only one expression, which is evaluated and returned.
+2. One is free to use lambda functions wherever function objects are required.
+3. You need to keep in your knowledge that lambda functions are syntactically restricted to a single expression.
+4. It has various uses in particular fields of programming, besides other types of expressions in functions.

+Example of lambda

+	str1 = 'vijendra'
+ 	# lambda returns a function object
+	reverse_in_upper = lambda string: string.upper()[::-1]
+	print(reverse_in_upper(str1))